Creating Your First Agent

 In the

-:- Edit the first retrieve action to retrieve objects from your new entity
+ACT_TicketList_LoadAllIntoKnowledgeBase:- Edit the first Retrieve object(s) activity to retrieve objects from your new entity

-- Edit the first retrieve action to retrieve objects from your new entity
+- Edit the first Retrieve object(s) activity to retrieve objects from your new entity

 -